Drug-Resistant Epilepsy Prediction using Deep Learning

 Business Challenge

 Around 65 million people worldwide have epilepsy.
 It is the most common serious neurological condition, characterized by recurrent seizures.
 The condition of some people may be improved with drugs, which frees them from seizures with minimal or no side effects at all.
-However, there are a number of people that are drug-resistant (DRE), meaning that they continue having seizures despite appropriate treatment with antiepileptic drugs.
+However, there are a number of people who are drug-resistant (DRE), meaning that they continue having seizures despite appropriate treatment with antiepileptic drugs.
 1 in 3 people with epilepsy has the kind that is resistant to medication.

-In order to diagnose DRE, a doctor should try various medications first and only after a certain amount of time, which usually takes around 3 years, a patient can be diagnosed with DRE.
+In order to diagnose DRE, a doctor should try various medications first, and only after a certain amount of time, which usually takes around 3 years, can a patient be diagnosed with DRE.

 Specializing in epilepsy treatment, our client wanted to research ways to help doctors identify drug-resistant epilepsy cases faster – around 1 year, which in its turn could allow patients to get a better quality of life.